Ogi, Angul: Health

 The lack of a permanent site for an Auxiliary nurse midwife center resulted in an overall low level of health of the villagers.
 Ogi is a panchayat but not medical facility.
 The nearby Primary hospital are present in Jarapada which is at least 5 km-6 km from the Village.
 Every Year, the Blood Donation Camp held at Ogi by Government for the Blood donors from the village.

 Economy

 Agriculture is the main livelihood of the village populace and the major population living in the village belongs to CHASA community, whose traditional occupation is farming.
 However marginal land holding and lack of proper irrigation facilities with heavy dependency on rain water for farming often causes great hardship for the farmers.
 There are other occupational groups such as black smith, oil producers, gold smith, traders, and priestly class living together in the village as a single unit.
 In recent years, due to industrialization of Odisha, a large number of youths are leaving farming occupation and getting engaged in other industrial activities.

+Tourist attractions

+Pitabali Waterfall

+Pitabali Waterfall is a seasonal waterfall located in the forested hilly region near the village of Ogi in Angul district, Odisha, India.
+The waterfall is formed by rain-fed streams originating from the surrounding hill ranges and is most active during the monsoon and post-monsoon seasons.

+The area around Pitabali Waterfall is characterised by dense vegetation, natural rock formations, and a relatively undisturbed environment.
+The site is frequented by local residents and visitors from nearby villages, particularly during periods of increased water flow.
+The waterfall also holds local significance and is associated with regional folklore.

+Access to the waterfall is primarily through village roads and forest paths from Ogi and nearby settlements.
+The site has limited tourism infrastructure and remains largely uncommercialised, preserving its natural landscape.
+Visitors are advised to take precautions during the monsoon season due to slippery terrain and strong currents.